-The role of the Board
+The Role of the Board

 All Directors receive regular and timely information on the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 The business reports monthly on its performance against its agreed budget, and the Board reviews the monthly update on performance and any significant variances are reviewed at each meeting.

-Senior executives below board level attend board meetings where appropriate to present business updates.
+Senior executives below Board level attend Board meetings where appropriate, to present business updates.

-Board Meetings throughout the year are held at the company’s various sites giving, in particular the non-executive directors, access to the manufacturing sites to gain a greater understanding of the group’s activities.
+Board meetings throughout the year are held at the Company’s various sites giving, in particular the Non-executive Directors, access to the manufacturing sites to gain a greater understanding of the Group’s activities.

 All Directors are able to take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.
-In addition the directors have direct access to the advice and services of the Company Secretary.
+In addition, the Directors have direct access to the advice and services of the Company Secretary.

-It makes recommendations to the board on all new Board appointments.
-The Company’s Articles of Association stipulate that one third of the Directors or the nearest whole number below one third shall retire each year.
+It makes recommendations to the Board on all new Board appointments.
+The Company’s Articles of Association stipulate that one third of the Directors, or the nearest whole number below one third, shall retire each year.
 The Company requires all Directors to submit themselves for re-election at least every three years.

-In framing its policy the Remuneration Committee takes into account any factors which it deems necessary, including industry standard executive remuneration, differentials between executive and employee remuneration and differentials between executives.
+In framing its policy, the Remuneration Committee takes into account any factors which it deems necessary, including industry standard executive remuneration, differentials between executive and employee remuneration and differentials between executives.
 The remuneration of the Non-executive Directors is determined by the Executive Directors.

 Relations with shareholders

-The Group encourages two way communications with both its institutional and private investors and responds in a timely fashion to all queries received.
+The Group encourages two-way communications with both its institutional and private investors and responds in a timely fashion to all queries received.

 All shareholders receive notice of the AGM, at which all committee chairs will be available for questions.